 What is Meditation?

 On a very basic level, meditation helps focus our minds in order to develop a gentle calmness.
-And we must understand that only we can handle our own minds.
+And we come to understand that only we can handle our own minds.
 A teacher can help by explaining how to do this.
-Rinpoche can teach us how to meditate.
+Rinpoche, or any good teacher, can teach us how to meditate.
 But honestly, we each have to work with our own minds.
-That’s why we need to learn how to meditate and we can learn how to improve ourselves.
+That’s why we first learn how to meditate and then we can see how to improve ourselves.

 Goldsmith Checking Gold

 The Buddha used the analogy of a goldsmith checking the quality of gold.
 First, the expert wants to know if it is real gold.
 The smith may weigh, measure, or analyze using all of his or her skills.
-Likewise, we need to examine teachings.
+Likewise, we are encouraged to examine the teachings.
 Are they real and meaningful or not?
 Do the teachings make sense?

 So, when you listen to a teacher, don’t be afraid to ask questions.
-It is also important, however, to actually test the teachings.
-Just as the goldsmith conducts his tests, we should practice what we have learned.
+It is also vital, however, to actually test the teachings.
+Just as the goldsmith conducts his tests, we check instructions out through practice.
 By practicing, we can intelligently determine if the teachings produce results.
 Do we feel calmer and gentler if we meditate?
 Well, we can only say that with authority if we try!